dykyi-roman/book-summary/ddd-in-php.md

 There are typically three different types of service which you will encounter, these are: Application, Domain, Infrastructure.

-### Application
+### <a name="Application"><h4>Application</h4></a>

 Application services are the middleware between the outside world and the domain logic.
 The purpose of such a mechanism is to transform commands from the outside world into meaningful domain instructions.

 In Domain-Driven Design, transactions are handled at the Application Service level.

-Y
+First one is that Application Services should not include such business logic.

+Example: Command Bus, Controller(MVC) or Transaction layer.

-### Domain
+### <a name="Domain"><h4>Domain</h4></a>

 Throughout conversations with domain experts, you will come across concepts in the Ubiquitous Language that cannot be neatly represented as either an Entity or Value.
 A domain service can be defined as an operation that doing a domain task and we can not put into an Entity or a Value Object.

+Domain services work with domain types.

 Domain services don’t hold any kind of state by themselves.

+### <a name="Infrastructure"><h4>Infrastructure</h4></a>

+Example: Mailler, Logger....

 ## Factory